parvanitis15/Achieve-your-goals/README.md

 # Achieve Your Goals

 ## Overview
-The Achieve Your Goals is designed to inspire users to embrace new habits through daily quotes, goal setting, and action logging.
+The Achieve Your Goals app is designed to inspire users to embrace new habits through daily quotes, goal setting, and action logging.
 This application provides a user-friendly interface to help individuals stay motivated and track their progress towards personal goals.

 ## Features
 - **Daily Quote Generator**: Fetches and displays a new quote about building new habits each day.